reinert/requestor/README.md

 Requestor's Fluent API exposes many chaining methods to properly configure your request.

-Suppose you start building the request below:
+Suppose we start building the request below:

 ```java
 RequestInvoker req = session.req("/api/books/");
 ```

+We then have the following options to set up our request.

 ### *payload*